-The importance of the effect on the landscape resource may be determined by correlating the magnitude of the landscape change (high, medium, low or negligible) with the sensitivity of the landscape resource (high, medium, low or negligible).
-The following table sets out the main correlations between magnitude of change and receptor sensitivity.
+The importance of the effect on the landscape resource may be determined by correlating the magnitude of the landscape change (high, medium, low or negligible) with the sensitivity of the landscape resource (high, medium, low, or negligible).
+The following table sets out the main correlations between magnitude and sensitivity.